Quoc-Bao-213/laravel-kafka-sub-example/README.md

-# Pub-Sub Messaging with Laravel and Apache Kafka Example (Publisher)
+# Pub-Sub Messaging with Laravel and Apache Kafka Example (Subscriber)

 ## Connect to database